NHATTRUONG265/demoMessageApp/README.md

 # demoMessageApp
-"An Android app that simulates fake messages, built for learning purposes."
+"An Android app that simulates messages, built for learning purposes."

 >  📌 **Disclaimer**: This project is intended for educational purposes only.
 It does not promote or support any malicious usage.